ngivanyh/Projects/README.md

 # Projects

 Random small programming projects.
-Most new projects will have their own separate github repo.
+Mostly those which are too small to warrant a specially-made github repo.